divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 Your application is ready for deployment on our cloud platform.
 The basic steps are:

-* create a project on the Divio Control Panel, with any required services
+* create an application on the Divio Control Panel, with any required services
 * push your code/connect your Git repository
 * deploy one or more cloud environments